 Precautions While Using This Medicine

-It is very important that your doctor check you or your child's progress at regular visits to make sure clobazam is working properly and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure clobazam is working properly and to check for unwanted effects.

 Clobazam may cause some people to be dizzy, drowsy, or less alert than normal.
 Make sure you know how you react to clobazam before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to think well.